Configuring Kitty

 This seemed to work with only a few issues.
 On MacOS, the OS specific include

-worked, in as much as kitty --debug-config
+worked, in as much as kitty --debug-config would display the correct font,

 but it wouldn’t actually get used.
 I’m not sure why.
 Setting the MacOS font name

-worked though.
+with font_family in kitty.conf worked though.
 And the OS specific include

 worked on Linux.
-I think kitty requires that whatever font_family
+I think kitty requires that whatever font_family is set to

 when all of the configurations are loaded must exist.
 Otherwise, it seems to